urataps/erc404-builder/README.md

 ## Contributing 🤝

 We welcome contributions to our project!
 If you have suggestions for improvements or encounter any issues, please open an issue or submit a pull request.

-## License 📄

-DeFi Builder © 2024 by DeFi Builder is licensed under CC BY-NC-SA 4.0.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/